 Outsourcing: What Is It?

 Outsourcing is a way for businesses to get the bandwidth they need to grow and gain success without building the necessary resources in-house.
-This can apply to many different tasks, but the primary department that most companies use it for is customer service.
+This can apply to many different tasks, such as working as a locum surgeon for hospitals with high customer demands.
+But the primary department that most companies use it for is customer service.

 Why Outsourcing Customer Service is Crucial for the Healthcare Industry

 The healthcare industry is an essential industry for obvious reasons.
 This means that most, if not all, people will be patrons of a hospital or doctor’s office of some sort in their lifetime.
 Placing healthcare workers and facilities in high demand.
 When there is a high demand for something, customer service is typically involved.